 The Institute of Chartered Accountants of Saskatchewan periodically inspects our Office to ensure that we comply with professional standards.
 We expect that the Institute will report positively on our work.
-On pages

-66 and 67, we include the Institute's inspection report.
+On pages 66 and 67, we include the Institute's inspection report.
 The report says that our work complies with professional standards.

 To measure the Committees' satisfaction with our advice (relevance), we monitor the Committees' acceptance of our recommendations.
-We report on pages 28 to 29 that the Committees accepted 96% of our recommendations in its reports to the Assembly.
+We report on pages 28 to 29 that the Committees accepted 99% of our recommendations in its reports to the Assembly.
 Based on this indicator, we think that the Committees are satisfied with our advice.

 We want government agencies to be satisfied with our work.
-Our performance target is for survey results to indicate a positive trend in satisfaction with our work.
-For 2006, we had our results for this performance target audited.
-Our auditor reported that the performance information is reliable.
+Our performance target is for survey results to indicate satisfaction with our work.
+For 2008, we had our results for this performance target audited.
+The auditor reported that the performance information is reliable.
 We include the auditor's report and schedule on pages 62 to 65.

-This year is the eighth year that we surveyed government agencies about their satisfaction with our work.
-The work was related to our examinations of agencies during our fiscal years ended March 31, 2002 to March 31, 2006.
+This year is the tenth year that we surveyed government agencies about their satisfaction with our work.
+The work was related to our examinations of agencies during our fiscal years ended March 31, 2004 to March 31, 2008.

-We sent 280 surveys to agencies and received 144 responses.
+We sent 272 surveys to agencies and received 151 responses.
 We asked the agencies to tell us their satisfaction with our work as it relates to the following four areas: